How's your FICO Score?

-- Your Credit History - How many years have you had credit?
+- Your Credit History - How long have you had credit?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 These factors are assigned weights based on the formula being used.
-The result is a single number: your credit score.
-Credit scores range from 300 to 800.
-Higher is always better.
-Most folks who want to get a mortgage score 620 or above.
+The results are added up and distilled into a single number.
+FICO scores range from 300 to 800.
+Higher is better.
+Most borrowers getting a mortgage score 620 or above.

 Did you know?
-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+Lenders give lower interest rates to individuals with higher scores.

-In order to raise your score, you must have the credit reports that are used to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that invented the original FICO score, sells credit scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
-They also provide helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+To raise your FICO score, you must get the reports that are used to build it, and of course, you need the score itself.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
+They also provide information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.